-A four-year fight over education came to a head this week at the state capitol where the Texas Board of Education approved a new course on Mexican-American studies designed for high school students.
+A four-year fight over education came to a head back in April at the state capitol, where the Texas Board of Education approved a new course on Mexican-American studies designed for high school students.

-The Texas Board of Education has approved creating statewide academic standards for a Mexican-American studies high school course, but Republicans insisted on calling it "ethnic studies" over the tearful objections of a Democratic member.
+The Texas Board of Education has approved creating statewide academic standards for a Mexican-American studies high school course, but some board members wanted it called "ethnic studies."

-“Our country is made up of so many diverse individuals, and part of being inclusive is being able to respect and acknowledge our differences,” said Board member Erika Beltran.
+“Our country is made up of so many diverse individuals, and part of being inclusive is being able to respect and acknowledge our differences,” said Beltran.

 Texans who are upset about the name change gathered in several cities Wednesday, including Fort Worth, to announce their opposition to the change.